UK-FVCOM-Usergroup/uk-fvcom/README.md

 This repository is for the UK FVCOM Users' code development.

-Current version has been updated to include the official 4.3 version from http://code.fvcom.org/medm/fvcom43
+Current version has been updated to include the official 4.42 version from http://code.fvcom.org/medm/fvcom441 There are a number of changes in 441, particularly with respect to advection schemes that require some additions to the namelists.
+There is a new RK for 3D solution.
+This has not been implemented in FABM.
+A movement in that direction would require testing the MPDATA/TVD, Semi-implicit,  standard scheme and the RK_3D option to determine a cost-benefit analysis.
+Other updates: [for a more in-depth list check the Doc folder] SST Assimilation treatment of MLD
+Updates to MPI IO (maybe now it works!)

 Register